glycerine/libzipfs/README.md

 In particular, vfsgen is a similar approach, but I needed the ability to serve files to legacy code that expects to read from a file system.

-## libzipfs then goes a step beyond what zipfs provides
+## libzipfs: a fully integrated solution

-We then add the ability to assemble a "combined" file from an executable and a zipfile.
+Libzipfs builds on top of zipfs to allow developers the ability to assemble a "combined" file from an executable and a Zip file containing the directories you wish to have available to your application at runtime.
 The structure of the combined file looks like this:

 ~~~
 ----------------------------------------------------